Ozone in Aquaculture: Controlling Pathogens and Algae

 Ozone in Aquaculture vs. Traditional Treatment Methods

 Aquaculture operations have traditionally relied on chlorine, UV light, and antibiotics for water treatment.
-Each has significant drawbacks that ozone addresses.
+Each has significant drawbacks that ozone addresses:

 Where Ozone Fits in the Aquaculture Treatment Process